snwfdhmp/llm/README.md

-# textcraft: language models manipulation
+# llm: language models usage made easy

 > This project is still in development.
 Production use is not recommended yet.